ummeabiha/QuizzicalSuspects/README.md

 ## Project Objective

 Have you ever encountered a concept that only became clear when you tried to implement it?
-Fear not, for we present the solution with "Quizzical Suspects," a demo quiz application inspired by NEDUETI's entrance test.
+Fear not, for we present the solution with "Quizzical Suspects," a demo quiz application inspired by NEDUET's entrance test.
 This application features proper sign-up and login functionalities, displaying previous attempt results upon login.
 Users can choose from different subjects, each with three difficulty levels: Easy, Medium, and Hard.
 Questions are randomly selected from the database, and users can attempt the quiz multiple times.

 ## Features